smcclab/smc-course/_lectures/index.md

 {:.warn-box}

-**Note**: actual content isn't up yet, but it will be before the start of Semester 1---stay tuned.
+**Note**: the content will go up here over the course of the semester---stay tuned.

 ### Week 1: hello sine